top of page

 • Do not allow your back to sag in the middle: it should remain perfectly flat like a piece of wood.

-Other outdoor bodyweight exercises to try
+More outdoor exercises to try

 Burpee